Crafting art from the skies: lessons in aerial photography

 • Capture with a low ISO during the day

-My preference is always lowest ISO possible to get the best image possible with the best colour data and the least graininess and noise, particularly for large-scale work and night shooting.
+My preference is always lowest ISO possible to get the best image with the best colour data and the least graininess and noise, particularly for large-scale work and night shooting.
 It’s a real challenge to photograph at night in a helicopter and come away with images that will hold the detail and edges and not have too much noise when significantly enlarged.
 If you slow the shutter speed too much, you’ll have image blur; if you keep the shutter speed high to offset the vibration, you have to raise the ISO, sometimes dramatically, as is the case with the above image.

 • Be aware of equipment weight

-You need to be able support your kit handheld as you can’t use a tripod due to the vibrations.
+You need to be able to support your kit handheld as you can’t use a tripod due to the vibrations.
 You’ll also want to be careful not to lean your body against the door frame for support, as that will also increase your vibration.

 Donn Delson's assets for Nikon magazine article 'So you want to be an aerial photographer?'